LizzyonGit/court_love/README.md

 #### Colour schemes
-I used colours related to tennis with a shade of blue, red and green to reflect the different surfaces hard court, clay and grass.
+I used colours related to tennis with a shade of blue, red and green to reflect the different surfaces: hard court, clay and grass.
 Yellow is derived from the tennis ball colour, white is the line colour, and black is used as a contrast colour.

 This is my palette: https://coolors.co/0366A4-ffffff-F56B41-82b23d-000000-e3f121

 #### Fonts
 I used a font recommended with my logo from Canva from Daily Creative (https://www.canva.com/design/DAGr7kiK5zA/dRQFAGHjN97D28Y8rcLtyg/edit?ui=eyJHIjp7IkQiOnsiRCI6eyJBPyI6IkYifX19fQ): IBM Plex Sans.
-In google fonts, it was recommended to pair it with IBM Plex Serif (https://fonts.google.com/specimen/IBM+Plex+Serif/about?preview.text=Court%20Love&query=IBM+Plex)
+In google fonts, it was recommended to pair it with IBM Plex Serif (https://fonts.google.com/specimen/IBM+Plex+Serif/about?preview.text=Court%20Love&query=IBM+Plex).

 #### Logos and images
 I created the logo from a template in Canva.